Indigenous Brilliance

 We acknowledge we operate on the traditional, ancestral, unceded, and occupied territory of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and sel̓íl̓witulh (Tsleil-Waututh) Nations.

-The Indigenous Brilliance Collective contributes to various collaborations between Room Magazine, Massy Books and Art Ecosystem.
-Our work is centred in celebrating Indigenous women/2SQ storytellers.
-Further, we have grown to prioritize active uplifting and space holding for Black, Indigenous and Afro-Indigenous creatives as a practice of embodied solidarity building and kinship connection.
+The Indigenous Brilliance Collective contributes to various collaborations between Room Magazine, Massy Arts and art ecosystem.
+Our work is centred in celebrating Indigenous women/trans/2S/queer storytellers.
+Further, we have grown to prioritize active uplifting and space holding for Black, Indigenous and Afro-Indigenous creatives as a practice of embodied cross cultural solidarity building and kinship connection.

 “We believe that this is an incredibly important time to be centering Indigenous stories and to be shining the spotlight on the brilliance that exists in our communities”.